SRombauts/UEGitPlugin/README.md

 - [git-annexe and/or git-media - #1 feature request](https://github.com/SRombauts/UE4GitPlugin/issues/1)

 Known issues:
+- issue #9 The UE4.4 Editor crashes when closing the Source Control Module: Bug of Editor 4.4, already fixed by Epic in master for 4.5 but not in 4.4
+- issue #10: Add the "Copy" operation replacing "Delete" + "Add"
+- issue #11: Add the "Resolve" operation introduced in Editor 4.3
 - reverting an asset does not seem to update content in Editor!
 Issue in Editor?
 - renaming an asset does not seem to be handled correctly by the Editor...
 - renamed file may not be tracked correctly (not yet tested, see above)